CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/sentinel2bff.md

 ---

 :::warning[Mapping status]
-This table documents the implemented Sentinel CDM table profile.
-It is covered by synthetic regression fixtures; data-partner extensions may require additional mapping review.
+Tests cover the Sentinel CDM table profile with synthetic fixtures.
+Data-partner extensions may require additional mapping review.
 :::

 The route joins supported clinical tables to `DEMOGRAPHIC` by `PATID` and